appzer/python-pushsafer/README.rst

     :width: 100%
     :align: center

-``pushsafer-python`` aims at providing comprehensive Python bindings for the API of the `Pushsafer Notification Service`_ as documented here__.
+``python-pushsafer`` aims at providing comprehensive Python bindings for the API of the `Pushsafer Notification Service`_ as documented here__.

 .. _Pushsafer Notification Service: https://www.pushsafer.com/